eylonmalin/k8s-training/day-1/task-2/README.md

 1. Create a Service to Lets-Chat-Web microservice using **kubectl expose deploy** command
   > * Get the Service Cluster-IP using `kubectl get svc` command.
 Then access one of the nodes in the cluster using `docker exec -it kind-worker bash`, and there curl service-cluster-ip:service-port.
 2. Change the Service type from ClusterIP to NodePort to make it accessible from outside the cluster.
-  > * Use `kubectl edit svc my-service-name` to update the service specification with **type: NodePort**
+  * Use `kubectl edit svc my-service-name` to update the service specification with **type: NodePort**
+  * Config both port and nodePort to port 31999 (see example bellow)
-  > * Get the Service Node port using `kubectl get svc` command.
+  * Get the Service Node port using `kubectl get svc` command.
 Then open the browser and acceess Lets-Chat-Web UI using localhost:31999.
-Make sure you can access the UI also from the other 2 nodes.
 3. Scale the Lets-Chat-Web pods to 4 instances using  **kubectl scale** command
   > * Explore the pods, using `kubectl get po -o wide`, to see which Nodes the new pods were scheduled to.
-  > * Open the browser and acceess Lets-Chat-Web UI using each node in the cluster and see which pod responds.
 4. Scale down the Lets-Chat-Web pods to 2 instances.
-Now they are running on 2 nodes - but you should be able to get response from every node.
-The node that is not running the pod will pass it to a pod from the other nodes.
+Now they are running on 2 nodes.

 ### kubectl Cheat Sheet
   ```bash